 Cuskinny marsh is home to over 180 different species of moth and they reflect the diversity of habitats on the reserve.
 Download Cuskinny Marsh Nature Reserve Moth Species List

-In 2010 Sean Ronayne carried out a survery of the moths on the reserve.
+In 2010 Sean Ronayne carried out a survey of the moths on the reserve.
 This survey aimed to trap in months which were not previously surveyed.
 A total of 27 surveys were conducted, commenced in May and finished in September.
 Trapping had not been conducted during these months here before.
 A wide range of species were trapped, adding to the reserve species list by 60, the most notable species found was Dwarf Pug Eupithecia tantillaria.
 This species is listed as a scarce species in Ireland, with just 23 records (Moths Ireland, 2010).
 It is found locally in Britain in coniferous plantations, and likewise, here.

 Read and download the full report here A SURVEY OF THE MOTHS OF CUSKINNY NATURE RESERVE, COBH, CO.
 CORK: MAY 2010-SEPTEMBER 2010

 In 1993-94 Ken Bond, expert on Irish moths carried out a survey on the moths of the reserve.
-He recorded 122 species during eight visits, six of which invloved live trapping of the moths using a mercury vapour trap.
-The most noteworthy species recorded is Eupithecia phoeniciata (Rambur, 1834) (the Cypress Pug); the only other Irish record being from Fountainstown, co Cork, Myers (1982).
+He recorded 122 species during eight visits, six of which involved live trapping of the moths using a mercury vapour trap.
+The most noteworthy species recorded is Eupithecia phoeniciata (Rambur, 1834) (the Cypress Pug); the only other Irish record being from Fountainstown, county Cork, Myers (1982).
 This is a species which has been spreading north across Britain as the result of the widespread planting of its foodplants, Chamaecyparis and Cupressus macrocarpa, which have become increasingly popular with gardeners.

 Read and download the full report here.
 A SURVEY OF THE LEPIDOPTERA OF CUSKINNY, GREAT ISLAND, CO CORK, 1993-MARCH 1994